Six players leave Lady Griz, including Schweyens and two other Montana-raised women

 MISSOULA — Sisters Jordyn and Shelby Schweyen are no longer members of the Montana women's basketball team.

-The Missoulian and 406mtsports.com confirmed on Monday morning that the two have been cut loose of the program along with four others.
+The Missoulian and 406mtsports.com confirmed on Monday that the two have left the program along with four others who were on the 2020-21 roster.
 New head coach Brian Holsinger reportedly told the Schweyens that he will not be renewing their scholarships.

 Jordyn and Shelby are former standouts at Missoula Sentinel.
 They are also the daughters of Shannon Schweyen, widely recognized as the greatest player to ever wear a Lady Griz uniform and a longtime coach of the team.